History of the Willowhayne

 Responsibilities of the Residents’ Association

-There are 390 properties on the Estate who all pay an annual charge.
+There are almost 400 properties on the estate, all of which pay an annual charge.
 Other charges can be levied when planning permission for alterations is given.